Adam was profiled as ‘Lawyer of the Week’ by the April 8, 2011 edition of the Lawyer’s Weekly Newspaper.

 Harold obtained his Bachelor of Arts from Queen's University, and his law degree from Dalhousie Law School.
 He was called to the Ontario Bar in 1993.

-Mark is president of the Canadian Institute of Certified Executor Advisors (and also of Strategic Edge Chartered Financial Consulting Inc, a firm dedicated to assisting professional Canadians).
-His career includes senior management positions with national wealth and insurance companies, where he developed integrated tax strategies and provided training, marketing materials and case consultation to financial advisors across the country.
+Mark is president of the Canadian Institute of Certified Executor Advisors (and also of Strategic Edge Chartered Financial Consulting Inc, which provides integrated tax strategies for Canadians through their professional advisors).
+His career includes senior management positions with national wealth and insurance companies, where he developed innovative business strategies and provided training, marketing materials and case consultation to financial advisors across the country.

 Margot practices in the area of civil litigation, focusing on commercial, construction and estate law related issues.
 Margot is a member of the firm's Construction Law and Financial Loss Recovery practice groups.
 Fluently bilingual, Margot represents both Francophone and Anglophone clients and argues matters before the courts in both official languages.